uktamjon-komilov/bounce_ball_reimagined_privacy/README.md

-# [Your Game's Name] Privacy Policy
+# "Bounce Ball: Reimagined" Privacy Policy

-This repository contains the Privacy Policy for [Your Game's Name].
+This repository contains the Privacy Policy for "Bounce Ball: Reimagined".

 ## Privacy Policy

 ### Introduction

-Welcome to [Your Game's Name] ("we," "our," or "us").
+Welcome to "Bounce Ball: Reimagined" ("we," "our," or "us").
 We are committed to protecting your privacy and ensuring you have a safe experience while using our game.
 This Privacy Policy outlines how we handle your data, especially regarding the use of banner ads, interstitial ads, and rewarded ads.

 ### Information Collection and Use